dell/karavi-authorization/docs/GETTING_STARTED_GUIDE.md

 - Create a PVC request from the StorageClass with any storage capacity less than the RoleQuota you specified during configuration
 - Request a Pod to consume the PVC created above.
 If everything is well configured, the PVC will be bound to storage and the volume will be created on on the storage system.

-You can also test failure case, buy repeating the above steps but specify a quota larger than RoleQuota you specified.
-Conversely, when you request a Pod to use PVC, you'll get request is denied as PVC exceeds capacity and pv will be in a pending state.
+You can also test failure case, by repeating the above steps but specify a quota larger than RoleQuota you specified.
+Conversely, when you request a Pod to use PVC, you'll get request is denied as PVC exceeds capacity and PV will be in a pending state.